ricoapon/advent-of-code/README.md

 ## CLI

-To automatically download input, you need to set your session:
+To automatically download input, you need to set your session.
+You can find your session by opening the site, login, open developer tools window (F12), go to "Application", go to "Cookies" and find the cookie "session".
+This is the value to be used in the command.

 ```
 ./advent set-session <session-from-cookie>